potassco/qasp2qbf/README.md

 `qasp2qbf` is a translator from quantified answer set programming (QASP) to quantified boolean formulas (QBF) in [QDIMACS](http://www.qbflib.org/qdimacs.html) format.

-In our paper [paper](https://arxiv.org/abs/2108.06405) we present a formal description of QASP, and describe some preliminary benchmarks with `qasp2qbf` on conformant and conditional planning problems.
+In our [paper](https://arxiv.org/abs/2108.06405) we present a formal description of QASP, and describe some preliminary benchmarks with `qasp2qbf` on conformant and conditional planning problems.

 The input to `qasp2qbf` is a [`clingo`](https://potassco.org/clingo/) program,